oak99x/Flappy-Bird/README.md

 # Flappy Bird

-Flappy Bird is an arcade game where you control an adorable bird that has to fly through many obstacles, all made up of tubes.
+Flappy Bird is an arcade game where you control a little bird that has to fly through various obstacles, all made of tubes.

-### Practicing HTML, CSS, and JS integration
+A simple project to have fun while coding.
+This was developed using Javascript, HTML and CSS technologies.
+The HTML and CSS are used to create the structure and appearance of the game page, while Javascript is used to write game logic and manage game state.

-For practice, the idea was to implement a simple mini game without much complexity.
-Thus executing the concepts of integration between HTML, CSS and JS.
-The entire project is in its purest form, without libraries or external tools
+This small project is not focused on the development of a game itself, but on putting into practice the concepts of integration between HTML, CSS and JS.

 ### Used tools:
 - JavaScript
 - HTML